 Sermons and Writings

 Ed Christman was always writing — jotting ideas down in a pocket-sized notebook, doodling on meeting agendas, composing prayers on scraps of paper, and adding personal messages to the bottoms of postcards.
-Ed was always keeping notes on books and scripture to read, people to see, ideas to consider, places to be.
+EHe was always keeping notes on books and scripture to read, people to see, ideas to consider, places to be.

-Ed was also continually working on the next sermon, prayer, blessing, dedication, or other message to be delivered.
+Ed was continually working on the next sermon, prayer, blessing, dedication, or other message to be delivered.
 As a chaplain, he served as an all-purpose orator, as worship leader for university events, for small group activities, for weddings or for funerals.
 He preached often at Wake Forest’s weekly chapel services.
-On occasion he was invited to preach sermons at the Wake Forest Baptist Church.

-Ed also traveled to preach or officiate at events.
-For example, he gave Baccalaureate Sermons at Elon, Meredith, Wingate, and several other colleges.
-He preached dozens of ordination sermons for former students.
+He also traveled to preach or officiate at events.
+For example, he gave Baccalaureate sermons at Elon, Meredith, Wingate, and many other colleges and universities.
 He preached at churches in Winston-Salem and across the Southeast, traveling to Baltimore, Vicksburg and other cities.

 For more on the content and philosophy of his work, see A Chaplain’s Work and its related pages on Spiritual Leadership, Weddings, and Funerals.